Home » Features » Top 15 Best PS2 Hidden Gems

 Sakura Wars: So Long, My Love

-This game has the honor of being the first Sakura Wars game localized for North American audiences.
-Unfortunately it was doomed in the market because it was released long after the PS3, and with no advertising behind it.
-For all intents and purposes this is actually Sakura Wars 5.
-It’s a strategy RPG that takes place in an alternative steampunk world.
-The setting this time is New York City, and it’s your job (as the main character) to whip an old performance theater into shape.
-By day the characters put on performances, but by night they board giant mechas and do combat with otherworldly demons.
+Sakura Wars: So Long My Love is a strategy RPG that takes place in an alternative steampunk world.
+The setting this time is a crazy anime version of 1920s New York City.
+You play as a young man named Shinjuro Taiga swept across seas to the big apple to lead the New York Combat Revue to victory.
+By day the characters put on dramatic performances in a dilapidated theater, but by night they board giant mechas and do battle with otherworldly demons.
 I absolutely love the story, setting, style and combat of this one.
-You move in real-time but take turns during battle.
-It’s also part dating sim which is weird, but somehow it all works.
-This is definitely one of the best PS2 hidden gems.
+You move in real-time but take turns during battle which is still pretty unique.
+The game is part dating sim which is weird, but somehow it all works.
+It’s definitely one to check out.

 Front cover for Samurai Western for the Sony PlayStation 2.